whiskey0504/CLIF-ICU-Mortality-Model/README.md

     ```
 3. Select the new kernel `Python (mortality_model)` in your Jupyter notebook.

-Ready to run the Inference_py/Inference_R notebook to run the model (Avaliable in .pkl, .json & .txt )!
+Choose the appropriate script based on CLIF version you have.
+Run the Inference_py notebook to execute the model (supports .pkl, .json, and .txt).
+Outputs are saved in the script's directory.

+#### for R

+Set your RStudio directory to the root of the Git repo.
+Select the script matching your CLIF version.
+Run Inference_r_script to execute the model (supports .pkl, .json, and .txt).
+Outputs are saved in the project root folder.